Duchenne muscular dystrophy (DMD) is a genetic disease. It causes muscle weakness that gets worse over time.

 Muscular Dystrophy Association

 Canadian Institutes of Health Research

 Muscle Dystrophy Canada

 Duchenne muscular dystrophy.
-Muscular Dystrophy website.
+Muscular Dystrophy Association website.
 Available at: http://mda.org/disease/duchenne-muscular-dystrophy.
-Accessed May 2, 2016.
+Accessed December 4, 2019.